By Lamarcus Coleman

 As in all machine learning models, we are trying to approximate f(x), or the function that accurately describes the relationship between our independent and dependent variables.
+This establishment of causality between indicators and trades is the key feature that is common to all machine learning based trading models.
 In parametric models we save some time by making some assumptions about the structure of our function,f(x).
 In Linear Regression, we assume that f(x), is linear.

 You may recall from algebra that the equation for a line is y = mx + b, where y is our response, m is the slope, or derivative in calculus terms, and b, is our intercept, or the value of y when x, or our explanatory variable is equal to 0.